 In In March 2020, the FASB issued Accounting Standards Update 2020-04, Reference Rate Reform (Topic 848) - Facilitation of the Effects of Reference Rate Reform on Financial Reporting, establishing Accounting Standards Codification 848 (ASC 848), which provides optional expedients and exceptions for applying GAAP to contracts, hedging relationships and other transactions that reference LIBOR or other reference rates expected to be discontinued because of reference rate reform.
 This ASU was previously effective as of March 12, 2020 through December 31, 2022.
 On December 21, 2022, the FASB issued Accounting Standards Update 2022-06, Reference Rate Reform (Topic 848): Deferral of the Sunset Date of Topic 848 (ASU 2022-06), extending the period of time financial statement preparers can utilize the reference rate reform relief guidance to December 31, 2024.
-The Fund has not yet adopted any of the optional expedients or exceptions as of December 31, 2022.
-Management is currently evaluating the possible adoption of any such expedients or exceptions during the effective period as circumstances evolve.
+The Fund elected the expedients in conjunction with transitioning certain debt instruments to alternative benchmark indexes.
+During the year ended December 31, 2023, there was no impact on the Fund's consolidated financial statements at adoption through the use of the expedients.